 Speaking to Ole, Crespo revealed that he always believed that Higuain had the talent to follow in his and Batistuta's illustrious footsteps.

 "It makes me very happy because I have always seen Gonzalo as a similar player to myself," the former Inter, Lazio and River Plate hitman explained.

 "Even more than that, I cannot lie, I said that I saw him as my successor when he had only just made his debut in the Primera with River, even before he netted twice against Boca [in the Apertura 2006 Superclasico].

 "Of course he was not the same player as he is today, but you could already see something different in him from the start, as a goalscorer like I am you realised that he had a magnificent future.

-The apparent ease with which Higuain, not to mention international colleague Lionel Messi in Barcelona, finds the net in Spain has led some observers to question the overall level of La Liga in relation to the two giants; but Crespo believes that the pair's success is down solely to their own virtuoso talents.
+The frequency in which Higuain and international colleague Lionel Messi at Barcelona find the net in Spain has led some observers to question the overall level of La Liga in relation to the two giants, but Crespo believes that the pair's success is down solely to their own talent.

-"Although a lot of people do not believe it, it is not at all easy for players like [Higuain] or Messi to score goals for Real Madrid or Barcelona," he pointed out.
+"Although a lot of people do not believe it, it is not at all easy for players like [Higuain] or Messi to score goals for Real Madrid or Barcelona," he added.

 "As good as the team-mates around them may be, every goal is extremely valuable.
 And in the Seleccion I think he has more than earned the place he has now won for himself."